JOANNE BRODER, PHD

 I continued to earn a doctorate in Educational Psychology and focused my studies on motivation and risk taking personality.
 I have integrated a great deal from my study into my teaching practices.
-I have been teaching in Organization Development and Leadership at Saint Joseph’s University for 18 years, where I get to use my book, Finish Your Dissertation, Don’t Let it Finish YOU! as one of the course texts as I help students design and deliver their thesis and capstone projects.
+I taught in Organization Development and Leadership program at Saint Joseph’s University for 18 years, where I used my book, Finish Your Dissertation, Don’t Let it Finish YOU! as one of the course texts as I help students design and deliver their thesis and capstone projects.
 I was also the co-founding editor of Psychology Popular Media (formerly known as Psychology of Popular Media Culture), which was a peer reviewed journal that focused on how media use and popular culture impacts the dynamics of behavior of individuals, groups, and systems.

-I am a Past President of the Society of Media Psychology and Technology, where I formed the Device Management and Intelligence team.
-We are working on creating guidelines for professionals for a mindful social media presence (and not getting cancelled).
+I am a Fellow of the American Psychological Association and serve on the Council of Representatives, as well as Past President of the Society of Media Psychology and Technology, where I formed the Device Management and Intelligence team.
+We are created guidelines for professionals for a mindful social media presence (and not getting cancelled).
 I am active on the board trying to spread our overall message of think before you post to help people create social media posts they will not regret.

-One of my overall goals is reduce the stigma associated with mental health issues and treatments; reduce the gap between theory and practice.
-I am so fortunate I get to do that through the Coalition for Psychology and Schools in Education with our materials for materials on dealing with students dealing with a variety of topics such as sadness, race-based hate speech and microagressions, stress, anxiety, and trauma.
+One of my biggest goals is reduce the stigma associated with mental health issues and treatments; reduce the gap between theory and practice, which I am able to do through my Psychology Today blog, Research Notes: Exploring Icky Situations.
+I am also fortunate I get to do that through the Coalition for Psychology and Schools in Education with our materials for materials on dealing with students dealing with a variety of topics such as sadness, race-based hate speech and microagressions, stress, anxiety, and trauma.